 I’m not going to Marie Kondo you by telling you to join her cleaning cult, where you lovingly greet your hand-picked items as you get home each day.
 Nor will I tell you to obsess over all the entertaining /r/onebag Reddit threads.
 Instead, I’ll just show you what I’ve been doing and what I’ve been living with(out) for the past six months.
-(Update: for the past year).
+(Update: for the past year.
+New update: for the past two years and I don’t think it will stop).

 For once, this isn’t an article about marketing, personal finance, building startups or about Bitcoin (and it might be a while before I pen one of those again).
 Don’t get me wrong: I love solving problems, helping team members accomplish goals, building things that matter (and getting paid to do so!), but after an uninterrupted stretch of very hard and rewarding work between 2011 and 2018 I thought I could do with a bit of a rest.
 I’ll get into the things I want to accomplish, the budget I’m doing it on, and the side projects I’m tinkering with in a separate article.